zio/zio-prelude/docs/overview/phantomtypes.md

 # Difference between `Subtype` and `Newtype`

-As you've seen, defining phantom types with ZIO-Prelude is pretty straight-forward.
+As you've seen, defining phantom types with ZIO Prelude is pretty straight-forward.
 But what is the difference between `Subtype` and `Newtype` ?

 Simply speaking, you can use a `Subtype[A]` everywhere, where your program accepts an `A`, whereas an instance of a `NewType[A]` can only be used where exactly a `Newtype[A]` is specified.